 Points to Remember

 In some cases, the stove may be difficult to light.
 If this is the case, you may need to tilt the burner a bit so fuel saturates the rim more thoroughly.
 Once you do this, attempt to relight the stove.
 Now that you have successfully created your homemade camp stove, you'll need a pot stand to place over the stove for cooking.
 You can make a simple pot stand out of a coat hanger.

 - Straighten the hanger, cutting away any twisted or bent pieces.

 - Remove any paint or rubber coating using sandpaper.

-- Create two "legs" by taking each end of the coat hanger and bending two or three inches in a 90 degree angle.
+- Create two "legs" by taking each end of the coat hanger and bending 2 or 3 inches in a 90-degree angle.

 - Create perpendicular ledges with the length of each section of the rest of the hanger.

 - Bend the joined end of the hanger to create two more "legs," creating the rest of your stand.